danielabar/meblog/src/markdown/vscode-markdown-basics-custom-fenced-languages.md

 }
 ```

 Now we can add an entry in this file for the fenced code block snippet.
 We start with a copy of the original found earlier in the VSCode extensions directory, then make our customizations.
-For me these are:
+Here is what I changed:
-1. Updated the prefix to `fenc`.
+1. Updated the prefix to `fenc` (for fenced custom but you can use whatever you like)
 2. Added `erb,bash,yml,mermaid` in the language list.
 3. Updated the description to indicate this is a custom block.